_edited.png)

 JCDC Visual Arts Competition.

-Art & Woman Book Edition 2 (2025), Mango Seed Collective Journal (2025), Artly Mix Cultural Space Brazil (2023), The Sky Gallery Jamaica (2023) and The Jamaica Gleaner (2018).
+Her works earned multiple local and international features such as Art & Woman Book Edition 2 (2025), Mango Seed Collective Journal (2025), Artly Mix Cultural Space Brazil (2023), The Sky Gallery Jamaica (2023) and The Jamaica Gleaner (2018).

 Melissa’s studio project Reimagining Nanny appeared in the National Gallery of Jamaica’s "The Face of Us" catalog.